-In the Company's evaluation of whether there was any change in the Company's internal control over financial reporting ("ICFR") during the three-month period ended October 1, 2017, the Company has excluded an evaluation of the ICFR related to the operations of Carousel, which consummated the Carousel Acquisition on August 4, 2017.
-The net sales of Carousel were \$1.2 million, which was 3.9% of the Company's total net sales, for the six-month period ended October 1, 2017.
-As of October 1, 2017, the total assets of Carousel amounted to \$10.4 million (including \$5.4 million in goodwill), which was 21.3% of the Company's total assets.
-During the three-month period ended October 1, 2017, notwithstanding the exclusion of an evaluation of the ICFR related to the operations of Carousel, there was not any change in the Company's ICFR identified in connection with the evaluation required by paragraph (d) of Rules 13a-15 or 15d-15 of the Exchange Act that has materially affected, or is reasonably likely to materially affect, the Company's ICFR.
+In the Company's evaluation of whether there was any change in the Company's internal control over financial reporting ("ICFR") during the three-month period ended December 31, 2017, the Company has excluded an evaluation of the ICFR related to the operations of Carousel, which consummated the Carousel Acquisition on August 4, 2017.
+The net sales of Carousel were \$3.0 million, which was 6.3% of the Company's total net sales, for the nine months ended December 31, 2017.
+As of December 31, 2017, the total assets of Carousel amounted to \$10.5 million (including \$5.4 million in goodwill), which was 19.1% of the Company's total assets.